 A: Pillcheck analyzes specific genes involved in drug metabolism—only a very small part of your DNA.
 Your informed consent is required for all tests that involve DNA collection in order to ensure that you understand the procedure and its limitations.

 A: Pillcheck analyzes only the specific genes involved in drug metabolism and does not assess your risk for disease.

 A: You have full ownership and control over your Pillcheck test results.
 We cannot share your personal data without your prior authorization as per our Informed Consent Form.
 Only you can decide who has access to your report, and you can revoke access at any time or request the deletion of your information.
 Should you wish to remove all records of your data, we will promptly comply with your request.
 Your individual results will not be shared with your insurance company or employer.

-A: The lab extracts a small amount of DNA from your completed cheek swab.
+A: Only specific, well-identified DNA variations related to drug response are analyzed by the lab.
 This is analyzed and the results used to generate a personalized report listing your body’s predicted response to all Pillcheck-covered medications.
 Once the test is complete, any remaining DNA is destroyed after 30 days.